walterhiggins/WMPJS/book-outline.md

 @@listing recipe4/guess_v1.js

+### The if statement

+### else

+@@listing recipe4/guess_v2.js

+### The switch statement

 ### Summary
-In this recipe you learned how to use if statements to make decisions and make your program do different things based on tests.
+In this recipe you learned how to use *if* and *switch* statements to make decisions and make your program do different things based on tests.
 You also learned about ScriptCraft's *input* function which is used for asking for input from players.

 ## @@nextRecipe{sky}: Building a Skyscraper
 ### Introducion